hypixelapiwrapper/contribution-information/frontend.md

 Detailed information for frontend:
 --
+**Note**: When reading the information below, multiple methods that return the same data **must** only ever be allowed because of multiple independent arguments.

 - A main data structure called `HypixelAPI` **must** exist in the wrapper. `HypixelAPI` **must** store the following data:

 | name | type | note |